Nonlinear interferometry with high-gain parametric down-conversion

 Paula Cutipa, Alexander Mikhaylov (collaboration with Tatiana Murzina and Denis Kopylov, Lomonosov Moscow State University)

-One of the important features of bright squeezed vacuum is extremely enhanced intensity fluctuations.
+Bright squeezed vacuum is a quantum state of light that, among other features, has extremely strong and fast intensity fluctuations.
 This makes it very efficient for all multiphoton effects, including harmonic generation.
 We are using it as a pump in the generation of optical harmonics and supercontinuum.
-We see that it is by orders of magnitude more efficient than coherent light; moreover, the output radiation has even stronger intensity fluctuations and manifests so-called extreme events.
-In particular, nonlinear effects can be observed on the surfaces of various materials and can involve plasmonic effects.
+We see that it is by orders of magnitude more efficient than coherent light.
+In addition, similar to two-photon light, bright squeezed vacuum enables simultaneously high time and frequency resolution in multi-photon spectroscopy.

 If a source of radiation, classical or quantum, is multimode in frequency, how can one filter out a single mode without introducing losses or admixing other modes?
 So far, no efficient solution has been implemented.
 We are going to do it using a dispersive element and the projective operation of a planar waveguide.